 On March 15th, 2020, all cafés and restaurants in the Netherlands were ordered to close their doors except for take-out.
 Needless to say, this caused huge uncertainty among farmers, food producers, restaurant owners, and anyone making their living in the food industry.
 Here the story.

 Together we grow collective power!

-In the Philippines, what started as a four-month food relief drive in the early days of the pandemic has turned into a sustainable food security initiative.
-Inspired by the strength and impact of community kitchens, the Slow Food Community of Sari-Sari has expanded its collaboration with Pinagkaisang Lakas ong Mamamayan (PLM) – Payatas to grow micro food gardens and train 20 urban farmers.
+Philippines – What started as a 4 month food relief drive in the early days of the pandemic has turned into a sustainable food security initiative.
+Inspired by the strength and impact of community kitchens, the Slow Food Community of Sari-Sari has expanded its collaboration with Pinagkaisang Lakas ong Mamamayan – Payatas to grow micro food gardens and train 20 urban farmers.
 Here the story.